ctb/2020-stacked-dot-plots/README.md

 Please see
 [the rendered examples](https://ctb.github.io/2020-stacked-dot-plots/examples.html)
-for a gallery of comparisons.
+for a gallery of comparisons along with some basic code.

 ## contact

 Titus Brown, titus@idyll.org

+All code here is Copyright: 2020, The Regents of the University of California.
+It is freely available for use and reuse under the BSD 3-Clause license; please see the `LICENSE` file for more info.

 CTB Nov 2020